dikilemayian/penziapi/README.md

 Handles match processing based on user preferences.

 Methods:
-process_match_message(message_content, msisdn): Processes match requests. get_next_matches(msisdn): Retrieves the next set of matches. get_prev_matches(msisdn): Retrieves the previous set of matches. format_matches_response(potential_matches): Formats the match results into a string.
+Processes match requests.
+Retrieves the next set of matches.
+Retrieves the previous set of matches.
+Formats the match results into a string.
 PenziMessageView
 Handles incoming messages and routes them to the appropriate processor.

 Methods:
-post(request): Handles POST requests for incoming messages. get(request): Handles GET requests to fetch matches. generate_response_message(message_content, msisdn): Generates response messages based on content. save_message_from(message_content, msisdn): Saves incoming messages to the database. save_message_to(response_message, short_code): Saves response messages to the database. save_user_info(message_content, msisdn): Saves new user information. update_user_info(msisdn, message_content): Updates existing user information. process_start_message(message_content): Processes start messages. process_details_message(message_content): Processes detail update messages. process_myself_message(message_content): Processes self-description messages.
+Handles POST requests for incoming messages.
+Handles GET requests to fetch matches.
+Generates response messages based on content.
+Saves incoming messages to the database.
+Saves response messages to the database.
+Saves new user information.
+Updates existing user information.
+Processes start messages.
+Processes detail update messages.
+Processes self-description messages.
 Logging
-The application uses Python's built-in logging module to log errors and exceptions.
+The application uses Python's built-in logging module to log errors and important events.
-Logs can be found in the configured log file or console output based on the logger configuration.